dlsc-software-consulting-gmbh/PreferencesFX/README.md

         )
     );
 ```
+Notes:
-Note: It is also possible to omit the `Group` and declare all settings in a `Category` directly.
+- It is also possible to omit the `Group` and declare all settings in a `Category` directly.
 However, in this case all settings will simply be displayed one after another without grouping.
 If you want more control, use `Group`.
+- A `Group` can also be defined without a title.
+In this case, the individual groups are displayed with more space inbetween them, to ensure they can be differentiated.

 ## Demos
 We created several demos to visualize the capabilities of `PreferencesFX`.